CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

    {{%notice note%}}

-You may have more than one card open for a given protocol or service, so be sure to use the date and time on the card to ensure you are viewing the correct card.
+You can have more than one card open for a given protocol or service, so be sure to use the date and time on the card to ensure you are viewing the correct card.

    {{%/notice%}}